Boxer Rebellion: Russian invasion of Manchuria

 The Russian Empire and the Qing dynasty had maintained a long peace, starting with the Treaty of Nerchinsk in 1689, but Russian forces took advantage of Chinese defeats to impose the Aigun Treaty of 1858 and the Treaty of Peking of 1860 which ceded formerly Chinese territory in Manchuria to Russia, much of which is held by Russia to the present day (Primorye).
 The Russians aimed for control over the Amur River for navigation, and the all-weather ports of Dairen and Port Arthur in the Liaodong peninsula.
 The rise of Japan as an Asian power provoked Russia's anxiety, especially in light of expanding Japanese influence in Korea.
 Following Japan's victory in the First Sino-Japanese War of 1895, the Triple Intervention of Russia, Germany and France forced Japan to return the territory won in Liaodong, leading to a de facto Sino-Russian alliance.

 Local Chinese in Manchuria were incensed at these Russian advances and began to harass Russians and Russian institutions, such as the Chinese Eastern Railway, which was guarded by Russian troops under Pavel Mishchenko.
 In June 1900, the Chinese bombarded the town of Blagoveshchensk on the Russian side of the Amur.
 The Russian government, at the insistence of war minister Aleksey Kuropatkin, used the pretext of Boxer activity to move some 200,000 troops led by Paul von Rennenkampf into the area to crush the Boxers.
 The Chinese used arson to destroy a bridge carrying a railway and a barracks on 27 July.
-The Boxer attacks on Chinese Eastern Railway and burned the Yantai mines.
+The Boxers attacked the Chinese Eastern Railway and burned the Yantai mines.